 These excerpts are all from the translations from Lithuanian in the English edition of Joseph Levinson’s The Shoah (Holocaust) in Lithuania (Vilna Gaon Jewish State Museum of Lithuania: Vilnius 2006).
-The full texts (or much larger excerpts) appear on pages 166 to 179 (4 meg PDF here; low res here).
-By permission of Joseph Levinson.
+The full texts (or much larger excerpts) appear in the chapter Documents Speak available here as PDF by permission of Joseph Levinson.

 Historical note: While the LAF leaflets seem to leave room for ‘kindly allowing’ Jewish citizens to leave their native country forever, in point of fact the LAF units and their allies and supporters blocked attempts by Jews to escape the country and frequently shot at escaping Jewish civilians in the days following upon the outbreak of the Nazi war on the USSR on 22 June 1941.

 “After centuries of slavery, Fellow Lithuanian, join the struggle for freedom.
 The hour of reckoning has come.
 Someone is on our side.
 Let us wreak hundredfold vengeance on the Jews and Communists for shedding the innocent blood of our countrymen.
 Enough of the Jews baking their matzos in Lithuanian blood.”